 Interested in Joining?

-Applications for the Junior Analyst, Spring 2020 Investment Research Program open this February.
+Apply for the Junior Analyst Spring 2020 Investment Research Program here.
 Applications for the program do close so please subscribe to BUFC’s mailing list and attend general meetings to stay informed.

 Fall 2019 Best Equity Pitch Competition Winner: